humanmade/altis-seo/docs/xml-sitemaps.md

 }, 10, 2 );
 ```

-If instead you want to disable sitemap generation for a specific post type or taxonomy, use the `wp_sitemaps_post_types` or `wp_sitemaps_taxonomies` filter, respectively.
+If you want to disable sitemap generation for a specific post type or taxonomy, use the `wp_sitemaps_post_types` or `wp_sitemaps_taxonomies` filter, respectively.

-To disable sitemaps for the page post type you would do the following:
+To disable sitemaps for the `page` post type you would do the following:

 ```php
 add_filter( 'wp_sitemaps_post_types', function ( array $post_types ) : array {